Coop25/bamazon/README.md

 ![So there was a gif here ... awkward -_-](https://i.imgur.com/TNc5z0s.gif)

 ### note
 thanks to shane from class for showing me how to use innerjoin's on this...
-I still dislike SQL but it is a neccicarry evil
+I still dislike SQL but it is a necessary evil